Intrauterine Insemination

 Medications often begin on days 2-4 of your cycle after your consultation.

-Blood and ultrasound monitoring will accompany this part of the cycle to help us determine the follicular and lining growth.
+Blood and ultrasound monitoring will accompany this part of the cycle to help us determine the follicular and lining growth, ensuring an effective treatment.

 An IUI is performed as close to your ovulation day as possible.
 This is best done with ultrasound and blood tests to measure luteinizing hormone followed by a trigger shot.